haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 This run will take between 30 minutes to several hours - depending on the load of the server.
 You will be notified by email once your job has been completed.
 The results will remain accessible for a week.

-You do not have to keep this page open, all resent jobs can be accessed via the "[Workspace](https://wenmr.science.uu.nl/haddock2.4/workspace){:target="_blank"}" button in the navigation bar.
+You do not have to keep this page open, all recent jobs can be accessed via the "[Workspace](https://wenmr.science.uu.nl/haddock2.4/workspace){:target="_blank"}" button in the navigation bar.

 <hr>
 ## Analysing the results

 Once your run has completed (you will also be notified by email about it) you will be presented with a result page showing the cluster statistics and graphical representation of the run.
-An example output page for E2A-HPR docking can be found [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/195967-E2A-HPR){:target="_blank"} - just in case you don't want to wait for the results of your docking run.
+An example output page for E2A-HPR docking can be found [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/195967-E2A-HPR){:target="_blank"} - just in case you don't want to wait for the results of your own docking run.

 <figure align="center">
 <img src="/education/HADDOCK24/HADDOCK24-protein-protein-basic/HADDOCK-result-page.png">